cora-doregan/frontend-test/README.md

 ## Creating the project

-Use Typescript and any charting library you like.
+Use Typescript and any third party libraries you like.
 This project is about evaluating your skill and learning about your prefernces and style.

 ## UX/UI